SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The CNGA3 gene provides instructions for making one part (the alpha subunit) of the cone photoreceptor cyclic nucleotide-gated (CNG) channel.
-These channels are found exclusively in light-detecting (photoreceptor) cells called cones, which are located in a specialized tissue at the back of the eye known as the retina.
-Cones provide vision in bright light (daylight vision), including color vision.
+The CNGA3 gene provides instructions for making one part (the alpha subunit) of the cyclic nucleotide-gated (CNG) channel.
+These channels are found exclusively in light-sensing (photoreceptor) cells called cones, which are located in a specialized tissue at the back of the eye (retina).
+Cones provide color vision and vision in bright light (daytime vision).
 Other photoreceptor cells, called rods, provide vision in low light (night vision).

-CNG channels are openings in the cell membrane that transport positively charged atoms (cations) into cells.
-In cones, CNG channels remain open under dark conditions, allowing cations to flow in.
-When light enters the eye, it triggers the closure of these channels, stopping the inward flow of cations.
-This change in cation transport alters the cone's electrical charge, which ultimately generates a signal that is interpreted by the brain as vision.
-This process of translating light into an electrical signal is called phototransduction.
+CNG channels are openings in the cell membrane that transport positively charged atoms (ions) into cells.
+The CNG channels in cones remain open in low light, allowing ions to flow in.
+When light enters the eye, these channels close, stopping the flow of ions.
+This change in ion transport alters the cone's electrical charge, which ultimately generates a signal.
+This signal is sent to the brain, where it combines with other visual information and is interpreted as vision.
+The process of translating light into an electrical signal is called phototransduction.

 Health Conditions Related to Genetic Changes